project-husky/project-husky.github.io/README.md

 Each of the above variants have their advantages but also pitfalls and you may choose based on your own requirements and preferred technologies.

-Both of the above intergration methods are currently in use by contributer.
+Both of the above integration methods are currently in use by contributer.
 You'll find links to their experience reports below.